 UCLA’s dedication to building a sustainable and integrative scientific network in Cameroon began four years ago with the establishment of the UCLA International Research and Training Center (IRTC) in Yaoundé (http://www.irtc.ucla.edu).
 This facility provides lodging for scholars, logistical support, and an environment that promotes scientific exchange and collaboration between African and international scholars.
 To date, the IRTC has already assisted over 800 scholars from 15 countries in various educational and research endeavors, many of which have resulted in local and regional collaborative projects.
 Funded through a fee-for-use system, the IRTC is financially self-sustainable; however, the demand for use of the facility has far exceeded its capacity.
 The creation of the CBI will answer this demand and, more importantly, will create a model that builds on this culture of collaboration and innovation, creating opportunities for positive social, educational, environmental, and economic transformation.

-Phase I construction will require an initial investment of 7M USD to upgrade existing facilities and build a distance learning center and dormitories on the existing IITA partner campus.
-Total infrastructure, programmatic, and operational costs for the CBI are projected at 40M USD, with 17M USD match funds already committed.
+Phase I construction will require an initial investment of 9M USD to upgrade existing facilities and build a conference and dining center, lodging facilities, and a distance learning center on the existing IITA partner campus.

 In addition to the scientific, social, and educational investments in Cameroon and Central Africa, the CBI has the potential to generate significant financial investments in the Cameroonian economy.
 Contractual construction agreements with local organizations and ongoing local management of the facility will require hiring of Cameroonian personnel, a total investment anticipated to range between $4- 6 million USD over a 5 year span.
 The CBI also offers an appealing landscape to attract potential long- term revenue generating activities, including rental of the lodging and conference facilities and serving as a valuable, multi-dimensional resource for future projects in the scientific, academic, industrial, non- profit, and private sectors.